SalesforceCommerceCloud/b2c-crm-sync/README.md

 ### Deployment Instructions
 The b2c-crm-sync repository includes a collection of CLI commands that can be used to prepare and deploy the b2c-crm-sync assets to B2C Commerce and a Salesforce Customer 360 Platform scratchOrg.

-The CLI commands are designed to leverage the [.env file](sample.env) configuration for runtime values.
+The CLI commands leverage the [.env file](sample.env) configuration to retrieve runtime execution values.
 They also include support for command-line argument equivalents of the .env configuration values.
 Each command has an associated [api method](lib/cli-api) that can be leveraged from within custom deployment scripts.

 > Before running any commands below be sure to run `npm install` from the root of the b2c-crm-sync repository folder.
 These commands are dependent on the project successfully being installed in your workspace.
 You can inspect the complete collection of commands via the [package.json](package.json)'s scripts section.